 fswebcam -r 640x480 --no-banner image.jpg

-Now open detection_demo.py script and comment detect_image function and uncomment detect_image function, this way our script will use webcam output to our model as input.
+uncomment detect_realtime function, this way, our script will use webcam output to our model as input.

-In this tutorial I showed only how to run detection on pretrained COCO classes, to run thins detection on your custom model check my previous tutorials on GitHub at the end of the readme file.
+In this tutorial, I showed only how to run detection on the pretrained COCO dataset.
+To run thins detection on your custom model, check my previous tutorials on GitHub at the end of the readme file.

-Thanks for following through this tutorial, I hope you found it useful.
+Thanks for following through with this tutorial.
+I hope you found it helpful.
 Good luck with your object detection applications on the Raspberry Pi!

 See you in the next tutorial part!